Aug 7-9 2020, Chongqing University, China

 Short name: Machine Learning (TC309)

 Most geomaterials exhibit complex and uncertain behaviour due to the complex natural processes associated with their formation and deposition.
 As the result there are many problems in geotechnical engineering that challenge accurate solution and/or prediction with conventional analytical and numerical methods.
 This is particularly the case when there are contributing factors from in situ geology or characteristics of a specific phenomenon that do not necessarily have physical relationship to each other.
 In these circumstances machine learning (ML) and artificial intelligence (AI) based methods can have a significant impact in providing meaningful solutions.
 Early works on the application of different ML and AI methods in geotechnics dates back to early 90’s.
 However, in recent years, with pervasive developments in computer hardware and software, application of ML and AI in soil mechanics and geotechnical engineering have gained particular pace, and with growing interest in their application, new hopes and horizons have emerged.
 To this end, TC309 of the ISSMGE has been formed in order to coordinate, organize and direct ISSMGE members’ efforts in this field.

 This task force category focused on the technical activities related to investigation and applications in the area of machine learning and big data in geoscience.
-Task force 1) is attempting to make open and easily accessible benchmark datasets in geoscience.
-Task forces 2), 3), and 4) are mainly associated with the different stages of a geotechnical engineering project from site investigation and soil property evaluation, design, and construction.
-Task force 5) is to standardize ML/AI and build a robust approach/framework to support industry-wide confidence in application of AI and ML in geosciences.
+Task force 1) and 2) are attempting to make the accessible benchmark datasets in geoscience and the acquistion of geotechnical big data .
+Task forces 3), 4), and 5) are mainly associated with the different stages of a geotechnical engineering project from site investigation and soil property evaluation, design, and construction.
+Task force 6) is to standardize ML/AI and build a robust approach/framework to support industry-wide confidence in application of AI and ML in geosciences.